-TREASURE COAST MARATHON MEDICAL POLICY STATEMENT
+TREASURE COAST MARATHON MEDICAL POLICIES

 The Treasure Coast Marathon Medical Team urges all runners to consult their individual physician and to educate themselves about medical issues and risks relating to marathon participation.
 Only a physician who is familiar with your personal medical history, your current health, your medications, specific medical condition(s), and risk factors, can advise you as to whether you are in proper health condition to run the Marathon of the Treasure Coast safely.